 Who is Cole?

 David M. Cole’s first foray into media was selling a photograph of a junior high school basketball game to his hometown newspaper, the late Richmond Independent, in 1968.
-The editor gave him a choice between a credit or $10; he chose the latter.
+The editor gave him a choice between a photo credit or $10; he chose the latter.
 Everything has been pretty much downhill since then.

 The former assistant managing editor of The Hearst Corp.’s San Francisco Examiner, during his 12-year career at the paper, Cole was responsible for all newsroom computer systems for a decade (mostly under the title “systems editor”), ranging from on-line experiments in the early 1980s to developing desktop color separation systems by the end of the decade.
-In addition, Cole was the Examiner’s art director from 1985-1986 (running two departments simultaneously), was an assistant news editor and makeup editor of the paper from 1978-79 and was a copy editor in 1977-1978.
+In addition, Cole was the Examiner’s art director from 1985-1986 (running two departments at the same time), was an assistant news editor and makeup editor of the paper from 1978-79 and was a copy editor in 1977-1978.
 Between 1984 and 1988 he ran The Examiner Poll, a public opinion survey.

 A popular speaker and moderator, Cole has made presentations to the NAA (and its predecessor, the ANPA), the National Newspaper Association, the Digital Photography conferences, the Seybold conferences, the America East and America West conferences, the 1997 World Newspaper Congress in Amsterdam, the International Advertising Association’s 1997 European Regional Conference in Kiev, Ukraine, as well as numerous technology user groups and state press associations.